-We may obtain your information from a number of sources, such as through your enrollment in a plan or from doctors and hospitals who submit claim forms containing your information so that we may pay them for services they provided to you.
+We may obtain your information from a number of sources, such as through your enrollment in a plan or from doctors and hospitals who submit Claim forms containing your information so that we may pay them for services they provided to you.
 We are required by law to maintain the privacy of your information.
-To support this, Tufts Health Plan has
+To support this, Tufts Health Plan has privacy and security policies for safeguarding, using, and disclosing information in compliance with applicable state and federal laws.
+All employees must complete annual privacy and security training, and access to your information is limited to employees who require it to do their job.
+Tufts Health Plan also requires its business partners who assist with administering health care coverage to you on our behalf to protect your information in accordance with applicable laws.

 Tufts Health Plan is required to provide you with notice of our legal duties and privacy practices with respect to your information, and to follow the duties and practices described in the notice currently in effect.
 We may change the terms of this notice at any time and apply the new notice to any information we already maintain.
-If we make an important change to our notice, we will publish the updated notice on our website at www.tuftshealthplan.com.
+If we make an important change to our notice, we will publish the updated notice on our website at tuftshealthplan.com.